How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2)

 Suppose $C = C' \cup \{x_k\}$ is as above.
 Then

 is the only affine dependence in $C$.
-It follows that the only other ways to obtain the same cap $C$ from our construction is to start with a different independent set of the form $(C' - \{s_0\}) \cup \{x_k\}$ for some $s_0 \in S$, and choose $(S - \{s_0\}) \cup \{x_k\}$ as our $(2m+1)$-element subset, noting that by equation~\ref{eq:aff-dep} we have
+It follows that the only way to obtain the same cap $C$ from our construction is to start with a different independent set of the form $(C' - \{s_0\}) \cup \{x_k\}$ for some $s_0 \in S$, and choose $(S - \{s_0\}) \cup \{x_k\}$ as our $(2m+1)$-element subset, noting that by equation~\eqref{eq:aff-dep} we have

 There are $2m+1$ elements $s \in S$ from which to choose, and together with our original construction of $C$, this gives exactly $2m+2$ ways to construct $C$.

 Therefore

 and hence